Tiago-Lira/secure-docker-registry/README.md

 This repository is intended to provide a easy way to deploy a secure docker registry.
 This docker registry will be deployed with Nginx and authentication through **HTTP BASIC**.

-To have a secure docker registry, you'll need a SSL certificate.
+To deploy a secure docker registry, you'll need a SSL certificate.
 This repository explains how to generate your own SSL certificate using [certbot](https://certbot.eff.org/).

 Any suggestions or issues are welcome in the issue navigator.
 No more bullshit, It's only five steps and I hope you enjoy the tutorial.

 ### Before start, we assume:
 - You have a domain.
 In this tutorial, we'll be referencing it as `$YOUR_DOMAIN`;
-- You have a remote linux machine that already is linked to your `$YOUR_DOMAIN`;
+- You have a remote linux machine using `$YOUR_DOMAIN` and with no services running on it;
-- You have `docker-compose` and `docker-machine` installed.
+- You have `docker-compose` and `docker-machine` installed in your local machine.

 ### Step 1: Clone and override